zemitswasfuh/fs-pet-shop/1_fs.md

 Usage: node pets.js read INDEX
 ```

-## Bonus

-Refactor your app to also create records in the database when given the `create` subcommand.
+Finally, your application must also handle the `create` subcommand.
+Only when given an `age`, `kind,` and `name` will it create a record in the database.
+Remember to convert the `age` into an integer.
 For example:

 ```shell
 $ node pets.js create